lxgr-linux/buildaur/README.md

 Then the installation will be finished.

-NOTE: If you are using manjaro linux you have to install asp first, which is not in the manjaro repository.
+NOTE: If you are using manjaro linux and want to use the asp functionality of buildaur, you have to install asp, which is not in the manjaro repositorys.
-To do this just asps git repo:
+To do this just clone asps git repo:

 $ git clone https://aur.archlinux.org/asp.git